100mslive/100ms-docs/common/faq.md

 The maximum capacity for group calls with 100ms video sdk is currently 100 participants with audio/video on.

+### Scalability and security

+### Can the system scale to 50k-100k viewers if the SDK is not connected and we just want the m3u8 file?

+If the SDK is not connected and you just want the m3u8 file, the system can scale to 50k-100k viewers.

+### Is it possible to access in-depth analytics, such as the number of reconnections, drops, high latency, and live metrics?

+All metrics are collected and can be shared through an Amplitude dashboard, which will eventually be available within the dashboard.
+For some basic debugging, you can always rely on the "Events Inspector" in your 100ms dashboard.

+### Is the 100ms live stream sdk customizable and able to scale to millions of users?

+Yes.
+100ms main motto is to serve customers with SDKs that offers extensibility and customizability to a greater extend.
+You can check the [video-conferencing](https://www.100ms.live/video-conferencing) and [interactive live streaming](https://www.100ms.live/interactive-live-streaming) pages for more information.

+### Can you share some documentation on your information security practices?

+Yes, please check below:

+SOC2 type II compliant: report sharable with a mutual NDA signed
+HIPAA: we can sign a BAA if you require

+### Is it ok to potentially create 1000s of rooms over time?

+Yes, you can create as many rooms as necessary.
+It's also handy to [disable a room](/server-side/v2/Rooms/disable-or-enable) after you're done using it.

+### Can you platform handle end-to-end encryption between just 2 users?

+The only encryption we have is on the token side.
+That is based on the token shared from the server to the client.

+### Is 100ms Soc 2 complainant?

+Yes we are Soc - 2 complaint.

 ## Recording

 ### Whats the difference between the beam recording vs. SFU recording?